Hadi

 Journal of the American Chemical Society 125, 14258-9 (2003)

-oxide (ITO) electrodes in an electrolyte solution.
-The induced
+tin oxide (ITO) electrodes in an electrolyte solution.
+The

-temperature rise impacts the open-circuit potential of the
+induced temperature rise impacts the open-circuit potential of

-local photo-thermal heating for phase-change of a microgel/gold
+introduced local photo-thermal heating for phase-change of a

-resonant with Au plasmon absorption, they introduced local heating
+with a laser resonant with Au plasmon absorption, they

-locally to drive a physical or chemical phenomenon.
+energy is introduced locally to drive a physical or chemical

 [0008] For surface plasmon (SP) induced heating, Govorov et al.